 Physical intimacy may take a hit…at first

 Low sexual desire?
 You aren’t alone.
 A decrease in estrogen production naturally causes a multitude of conditions that don’t scream TAKE ME TO BED OR LOSE ME FOREVER (lack of desire).
 Studies show that when women’s bodies go through hormonal changes, it’s more difficult to get aroused and produce vaginal lubrication.
 This can easily make the idea of being intimate a foreboding thought, but this is not the end of your sexual life.
 There are ways to navigate your body’s new normal.
+Cannabis use before sex can lead to enhanced sensory experiences during sex and result in more enjoyment.

 Tip: Don’t be afraid to use aids